Mr-Homeless/waldo/README.md

 ## 🛠️ Troubleshooting

-- After training a new model or fine tuning a model, it may give an error code, but if it ran through the Epocs and trained, it did complete and the errors are likely not crucial to functioning.
+- After training a new model or fine tuning a model, it may give an error code, but if it ran through the epochs and trained, it did complete and the errors are likely not crucial to functioning.

 - If running this on Windows, it will run slightly slower and sometimes look frozen/won't have output.
 This is normal right now.